[ General Script Installation instructions ] You’ll need a script host plugin like TamperMonkey

 Clicking on an icon opens the item page.
 In audio mode vocabulary icons play audio.

 It is possible to display English meaning in icons.

 The Control Bar

 The title bar features widgets.
-If there are more items than there is room to display them you may navigate over your items using the forward and backward buttons on the left hand side… A dropdown lets you select the table to display.
+If there are more items than there is room to display them you may navigate over your items using the forward and backward buttons on the left hand side.
+The double arrows will lead you to the beginning and the end of the table respectively.
+A dropdown lets you select the table to display.